“Astronomy, Stargazing and Space for Everyone”

 - Projector, collapsable screen and presentation props

-For more information and bookings please email Stephen or call him on 07414 964965, where he’ll happily discuss your particular needs.
+For more information and bookings please email me or call 07414 964965, and I’ll happily discuss your particular needs.

-For peace of mind all of Stephen’s stargazing and astronomy activities are covered under his own comprehensive public liability insurance.
+For peace of mind all my stargazing and astronomy activities are covered under comprehensive public liability insurance.

 Scotland’s outstanding dark skies